-If you are part of the large majority of people living with diabetes who don’t take any diabetes medication, or takes medication like Metformin that doesn’t lower blood sugars instantly, exercise is the easiest way to lower your blood sugar.
+If you don’t take any diabetes medication or takes medication like Metformin that doesn’t lower blood sugars instantly, exercise is the easiest way to lower your blood sugar.

 Depending on your goal, different exercise strategies should be considered.

 Blood sugar lowering activities that will do the trick immediately

 If you’re experiencing a post-meal high (or another sticky high), I recommend a brisk walk or living room dance-off, accompanied by plenty of fluid.

 (Here I have to note that if you have ketones in your urine or have several very high blood sugar readings, you should contact a medical professional).